yzdad/D-GLSNet/README.md

 The code of Geo-localization with Transformer-based 2D-3D match Network

 ## Introduction
 D-GLSNet is a Transformer-based 2D-3D matching network that directly matches the LiDAR point clouds and satellite images through end-to-end learning.
 Without the need for feature point detection, D-GLSNet provides accurate pixel-to-point association between the LiDAR point clouds and satellite images.
 And then, we can easily calculate the horizontal offset (Δx,Δy) and angular deviation Δθ(yaw) between them, thereby achieving accurate registration.
-Extensive experiments on the KITTI dataset show that our D-GLSNet method achieves a mean Relative Translation Error (RTE) of 1.43 m.
 ![match](./doc/match.png)

 ## Installation